j2store/userguide/dibs_payment_plugin.md

 You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
 Refer the Display text on selection parameter.

+**Display text after payment/order**

+The text entered here will be displayed to the customer after he makes the payment.

+You can enter a language constant as a value here if you are using a multi-lingual site and then write a language override.
+Refer the Display text on selection parameter.